k0nserv/rusttracer/README.md

 > This was rendered a while later, at this point there was support for diffuse colors, specular highlights, reflection, colored lights, and super sampling.
 This is 2560x1440 at 4x4 super sampling

 ![](docs/procedural-fractal-gallery.png)
-> This rendering uses procedural textures to render the fractal art works.
+> This rendering uses procedural textures to render the fractal artworks.
 This is 2560x1440 at 4x4 super sampling.